 Set aside a specific amount of time for homework every weekday.
 You can even use a homework contract to create a schedule.
 Having a set time for homework can help your child get used to the idea of homework.
-It also takes away the incentive to speed through her work so she can go play.
+It also takes away the incentive to speed through work so they can go play.

 2. Use a timer.

-6. Help her break down projects.
+6. Help kids break down projects.

 In fourth and fifth grade, homework starts to require more time management and organizational skills.
 Instead of a single worksheet that’s due the next day, kids get more and bigger assignments.
 And the assignments may have due dates that are further away.

-7. Get her the help she needs.
+7. Get kids the help they need.

-8. Remind her of her strengths.
+8. Remind kids of their strengths.

 About the author